kbalog/ir-course/project/README.md

   * **Problem understanding** (8 points)
     - Demonstrating your understanding of the chosen project, by clearly explaining the problem at hand and the challenges involved.
-    - Identifying the main families of approaches developed for the task at hand (a literature review).
+    - Identifying the main families of approaches developed for the task at hand (i.e., literature review).
   * **Baseline method** (10 points)
     - Selecting a sensible baseline, implementing and evaluating it using the given benchmark dataset.
   * **Advanced method(s)** (12 points)
-    - Selecting an interesting or performant advanced method or developing it from scratch, implementing and evaluating it experimentally.
+    - Selecting an interesting or performant advanced method or developing a novel approach from scratch, implementing and evaluating it experimentally.
     - Points are awarded for convincing motivation, creativity, overall performance (improvements over the baseline).
   * **Report** (15 points)
-    - Reporting the problem, methods, and results in a clear and structured manner.
+    - Reporting the problem, methods, key decisions, and results in a clear and structured manner.
+    - The report should contain sufficient details for one to be able to reproduce the results based on the provided description.
+It should properly attribute and reference related work as well as use visual tools (such as illustrations, plots and tables) to support and communicate the findings effectively.
   * **Code quality** (5 points)
     - Producing clearly structured, well-documented, and readable code.